 Full admission as a degree seeking student requires the following prerequisites:

 - A bachelor's degree, GPA of 3.0 or better, in engineering; Aerospace, Civil, Computer, Electrical, Industrial, and Mechanical from an accredited institution.

-- Courses in mathematics (Calculus I, II, III, & Differential Equations) are required to be considered for admission.
+- Courses in mathematics (Calculus I, II, III, & Differential Equations).

 - Three letters of recommendation for the Master's degree.